Hurras al-Din: History

 On 10 March 2020, Hurras al-Din raided the town of Tanjarah, which was under control of the Syrian Army, and captured the town.
 Heavy fighting took place following a counterattack by the Syrian army to retake the town.
 35 soldiers of the Syrian Army and 13 HaD fighters were killed in the fighting.

 After a fallout within the Rouse the Believers Operation Room, the group joined four other jihadist groups on 12 June 2020 to form the So Be Steadfast Operations Room.

 On 23 June, after putting up checkpoints around Idlib and refusing to take them down at Hayat Tahrir al-Sham requests an open conflict began between the two groups.
 The conflict killed 18 member of Hurras al-Din, 11 members of Hayat Tahrir al-Sham, and one civilian.

 On 1 January 2021, the group attacked a Russian military base in the northern part of the Raqqa Governorate, in an area held by the Syrian Democratic Forces.
 The attack was notable for being carried outside of the group's main areas of operation in the Idlib Governorate.
 During the attack, five members of the group were killed carrying out suicide bombings and injuring between two and three Russian soldiers at the base.

 On 4 August 2021, a bus carrying members of the Syrian Republican Guard exploded in Damascus.
 Syrian state-media claimed that the explosion was due to a short circuit in the bus that caused the fuel tank to blow up, and that 1 person was killed along with 3 others injured.
 Hurras al-Din however claimed responsibility for the incident, stating that they had bombed the bus as revenge for the fighting in Daraa, and that the casualties of the attack was upwards of 19.

 Frequent targeting of Hurras al-Din's senior leadership by the United States has crippled the group's operational capacity.
 The group has not claimed an attack since 2021, though it still publishes media releases.

 On 28 January 2025, in a written statement, the group congratulated the Syrian people on their victory over the Assad regime and announced its dissolution, but it urged Syrians to remain vigilant, refrain from laying down their arms, and prepare for the "coming stages of great battles against tyrants and colonizers."

+During Operation Hawkeye Strike, CENTCOM conducted a drone strike that killed former al-Qaeda aligned Hurras al-Din leader Bilal Hasan al Jasim in Aleppo Governorate on 17 January 2026.